Joxit/docker-registry-ui/README.md

 Some env options are available for use this interface for **only one server**.

 - `REGISTRY_URL`: The default url of your docker registry.
-You may need CORS configuration on your registry. (default: derived from the hostname of your UI).
+You may need CORS configuration on your registry.
+This is usually the domain name or IP of your registry reachable by your computer (e.g `http://registry.example.com`). (default: derived from the hostname of your UI).
 - `REGISTRY_TITLE`: Set a custom title for your user interface. (default: value derived from `REGISTRY_URL`).
 - `PULL_URL`: Set a custom url when you copy the `docker pull` command. (default: value derived from `REGISTRY_URL`).
 - `DELETE_IMAGES`: Set if we can delete images from the UI. (default: `false`)
 - `SHOW_CONTENT_DIGEST`: Show content digest in docker tag list. (default: `true`)
 - `CATALOG_ELEMENTS_LIMIT`: Limit the number of elements in the catalog page. (default: `100000`).
 - `SINGLE_REGISTRY`: Remove the menu that show the dialogs to add, remove and change the endpoint of your docker registry. (default `false`)
 - `NGINX_PROXY_PASS_URL`: Update the default Nginx configuration and set the **proxy_pass** to your backend docker registry (this avoid CORS configuration).
+This is usually the name of your registry container in the form `http://registry:5000`.
 - `NGINX_PROXY_HEADER_*`: Update the default Nginx configuration and set **custom headers** for your backend docker registry.
 Only when `NGINX_PROXY_PASS_URL` is used.

 There are some examples with [docker-compose](https://docs.docker.com/compose/) and docker-registry-ui as proxy [here](https://github.com/Joxit/docker-registry-ui/tree/main/examples/ui-as-proxy/) or docker-registry-ui as standalone [here](https://github.com/Joxit/docker-registry-ui/tree/main/examples/ui-as-standalone/).